Linux history Command with Examples

 Use Date and Timestamps

 The .bashrc file stores the Bash shell settings.
-Modifying this file allows you to change the history command output format.
+Modifying this file allows changing the history command output format.

 To change these settings, open the .bashrc file using a text editor such as Nano: